juji-io/site/blog/5-design-tips-for-conversational-ai-designers-to-make-a-proactive-ai-agent.md

 A proactive agent doesn’t just passively respond to user questions.
 Rather, it actively engages with a user and guides the user toward an agenda (e.g., tutoring the user to learn a skill or coaching the user on coming up with an individualized career development plan).
 During such an engagement, just like a good human agent, a proactive agent should be articulate in expressing itself, no matter whether it asks or answers a question.
 Below are two situations where a proactive agent should be articulate in making a conversation more natural and fluent.

 (1) In many applications including interviewing and counseling, a proactive AI agent often needs to ask user questions to elicit necessary information before guiding the user toward a goal.
 Just like a human interviewer, an effective AI agent should be able to ask the SAME question in different ways depending on the context.
-Image 1.1 below shows a conversation where an AI agent must repeat its question when the user didn't answer the question.
+The image below shows a conversation where an AI agent must repeat its question when the user didn't answer the question.

 ![A conversation where an AI agent must repeat its question when the user didn't answer the question](/assets/uploads/design_tips_1.1.png "Image 1.1")

 Humans will never re-ask the question using exactly the same expression.
 Neither should the AI agent.
-Image 1.2 below shows that the AI agent re-asks the same question in an alternative expression, which makes the conversation much more natural.
+The image below shows that the AI agent re-asks the same question in an alternative expression, which makes the conversation much more natural.

 ![A conversation where an AI agent re-asks the same question in an alternative expression](/assets/uploads/design_tips_1.2.png "Image 1.2")